 It would seem that the days of the incandescent or hot filament light bulb are numbered.
 As in so many areas of our lives, smart technology is taking over.
 There is a growing trend towards fully automated smart homes, and lighting is just one step on that path.
 Smart lighting is designed primarily for energy efficiency, but it also offers flexibility, extra security and of course cost savings.
-But really is it, and can it benefit your home?
+But is it, and can it benefit your home?
 Read on for the basics of smart lighting.

 The Basics of Smart Lighting: